Postmates to drop IPO filing next month – TechCrunch

 Postmates has raised $681 million to date with its latest round coming in earlier this year at a $1.85 billion valuation.
 DoorDash, on the other hand, reached a $12.6 billion valuation in May with a $600 million Series G.

 DoorDash has been under heavy scrutiny as of late for the way it pays its drivers.
 Back in February, we reported how DoorDash offsets the amount it pays drivers with tips from customers.
-It wasn’t until much backlash that DoorDash finally said it would change its policies.
+It wasn’t until after much backlash that DoorDash finally said it would change its policies.
 DoorDash has yet to implement the new policy.

 How Postmates will fare on the public markets is up for debate.
-The billion-dollar company will go head-to-head with other public businesses in the space, including powerhouses Uber and GrubHub.
+The billion-dollar company will go head-to-head with other public businesses in the space, including powerhouses Uber and Grubhub.

-Postmates updated IPO plans follow a report from Bloomberg that WeWork expects to make its IPO prospectus available in the next week.
+Postmates’ updated IPO plans follow a report from Bloomberg that WeWork expects to make its IPO prospectus available in the next week.
 Eyes will be on both WeWork, which hopes to raise more than $3.5 billion, and Postmates, as the companies occupy two unproven categories.

 Postmates follows Uber, Lyft, Pinterest and many others to the public markets in 2019, a year when many of Silicon Valley’s most notable unicorns finally decided to make the transition from private to public.